gracehoppercenter/ghcictwebsite/docs/sections/itd210/projects/02_game.md

 - **Visual Design:**
   - Your game should look nice.
-  - Use several shapes and colors.
+  - Use at least one rectangle, one circle, and one other shape

 - **Gameplay Mechanics:**
   - Include a way to track the game state and keep score.